Tambun Naibaho

-Tambun Dibty Naibaho (born 14 October 1990, in Pangururan) is an Indonesian professional footballer who played as a forward.
+Tambun Dibty Naibaho (born 14 October 1990, in Pangururan) is an Indonesian former footballer who played as a forward.

 Career

 PS TNI

 Naibaho makes debut with PS TNI against Madura United FC, Tambun scored goal even though his team did not win.
 Score of the match ended 1-2 to win Madura United F.C. the second goal when he scored against PSM Makassar in the fifth week at the 2016 Indonesia Soccer Championship A. He was a main player in PS TNI, proved he always played brilliantly.

 Semen Padang

 In 2017, Naibaho join to Padang club Semen Padang F.C. to competition Liga 1.

 PSS Sleman

 In 2018, Naibaho join to PSS Sleman.
 He played 13 times and scored 4 goal, when PSS Sleman played in the second division.